How to Spot Fake Shoe Websites: 8 Red Flags Every Shopper Should Know

 You can’t expect a legitimate transaction to happen from a website with a URL that reads “cheapdesignershoes,” “designershoeswholesale,” or “brand-name-shoes-outlet.”
 However, some scam websites have gotten creative.

-In the image below, you can see how they have worked around the suspicious URL problem by using other seemingly innocent-looking albeit non-shopping-related URLs.
+In the image below, you can see how they have worked around the suspicious URL problem by using other seemingly innocent-looking URLs that are not related to shopping.

 If you click on them, they redirect to another website, which is a clear sign that a shopping website is fake.